sithmel/array-cursor/README.md

 Array cursor
 ============
 Data structure that wraps an array.
-It allows to slices it without mutate the array itself.
+It allows to slice it without mutate the array itself.
-It just take into consideration indexes (begin and end).
+It just takes into consideration two indexes (begin and end).

 Example:
 ```js